What is (ADHD) ?

 Attention deficit hyperactivity disorder affects about 5% of the population and females are more likely to have an inattentive subtype.
-In some cases instead of externalizing the symptoms off, they internalize them.
-So, even if they had a lot of hyperactivity going on or urge to get out of the classroom seat, a lot of social pressure holds in not to act or show it in a more subtle way that teachers or parents do not pick up on and that’s why on an average female are diagnosed five years later than males in attention deficit hyperactivity disorder.
+In some cases instead of externalizing the symptoms, they internalize them.
+So, even if they had a lot of hyperactivity going on or an urge to get out of the classroom seat, a lot of social pressure holds in not to act or show it in a more subtle way that teachers or parents do not pick up on and that’s why on an average female being diagnosed five years later than males in attention deficit hyperactivity disorder.

 8) How Can you Deal with Your Attention Deficit Hyperactivity Disorder?

 Well, you may adopt techniques and rules to follow, which will improve your communication.
 For example, if you just ask the individual to notify you when they want your attention, this can work as a signal to get focus.
 Workouts can help to reduce energy levels.
 To stay organized, use a bullet journal, plan your day, and build structure in your home so that you know where your keys and cups are.

 Mental health is often misunderstood and portrayed in a bad light but ADHD comes with its own advantages.
 Attention deficit hyperactivity disorder brains lack dopamine.
 Basic activities like cleaning or finishing a task on a do-to list don’t seem as fulfilling.
 They attempt to find more rewarding things, which typically means things that are advantageous and new, where they could get an adrenaline rush, and just because you can’t see it doesn’t mean that it isn’t there.
 ADHD is real and it is not an excuse.